PriyaJyesta/DATA-690-WANG/Assignment02/README.md

-### This includes the 690 - stats and visualisation assignment - 02
+### This includes the 690 - Python stats and visualisation - Assignment - 02